Édouard Balladur

-Édouard Balladur (/fr/; born 2 May 1929) is a French politician who served as Prime Minister of France under François Mitterrand from 29 March 1993 to 17 May 1995.
-He unsuccessfully ran for president in the 1995 French presidential election, coming in third place.
+Édouard Léon Raoul Balladur (/fr/; 2 May 1929 – 31 August 2026) was a French politician who served as prime minister under François Mitterrand from 29 March 1993 to 17 May 1995.
+He had previously served as minister of finance from 1986 to 1988 during Jacques Chirac's government.
+He was considered to be center-right and a technocrat, and identified as a Gaullist throughout his political career.

-Biography
+After Chirac declined to return as prime minister, Mitterrand appointed Balladur as prime minister.
+His tenure as prime minister was largely defined by France's role in the 1994 Rwandan genocide and in the Karachi affair.
+Considered to be a protégé of Chirac at first, Balladur unsuccessfully ran against him for president in the 1995 presidential election, coming in third place.

+Balladur was elected to the National Assembly in 2002 before retiring from politics in 2007.
+During this time, he was considered to be a mentor to President Nicolas Sarkozy.

+Early life

-Balladur was born in İzmir, Turkey, to a Levantine family of Armenian ancestry, with longstanding ties to France.
-The family with five children emigrated to Marseille in the mid-to-late 1930s.
+Édouard Léon Raoul Balladur was born in İzmir, Turkey, on 2 May 1929, to a Levantine family of Armenian ancestry with longstanding ties to France.
+The family, with five children, emigrated to Marseille in the mid-to-late 1930s.

+Balladur was educated at Aix-Marseille University, Sciences Po and the École nationale d'administration.

-In 1957, Balladur married Marie-Josèphe Delacour, with whom he had four sons.
+In 1957, following his graduation from the École nationale d'administration, Balladur married Marie-Josèphe Delacour, with whom he had four sons.
+Delacour died in December 2025, at the age of 91.

 Early political career

-Balladur started his political career in 1964 as an advisor to Prime Minister Georges Pompidou.
-After Pompidou's election as President of France in 1969, Balladur was appointed under-secretary general of the presidency then secretary general from 1973 to Pompidou's death in 1974.
+Balladur started his political career in 1964 as an adviser to the Prime Minister, Georges Pompidou.
+After Pompidou's election as president in 1969 Balladur was appointed under-secretary-general of the presidency then secretary-general from 1973 to Pompidou's death in 1974.
+Throughout his career, he identified with Gaullist ideology.

+From 1968 to 1980 Balladur was president of the French Mont Blanc Tunnel company while occupying various other positions in ministerial staff.
+From 1977 to 1986 he was president of Générale de Service Informatique (later merged into IBM Global Services).

+Chirac government

-Balladur returned to politics in the 1980s as a supporter of Jacques Chirac.
-A member of the Neo-Gaullist Rally for the Republic (RPR) party, he was the theoretician behind the "cohabitation government" from 1986 to 1988, explaining that if the right won the legislative election, it could govern with Chirac as prime minister without Socialist Party President François Mitterrand's resignation.
-As Minister of Economy and Finance, he implemented a liberal economic policy reminiscent of the one attributed to Ronald Reagan and Margaret Thatcher.
-He thus implemented a major privatisation programme, involving several companies nationalised in 1945 and 1982, such as the Compagnie Financière de Suez, Paribas and the Société Générale.
-He also privatised TF1.
-He also reduced the number of civil servants and state expenditure.
+Balladur returned to politics in the 1980s as a supporter of Jacques Chirac and was eventually considered to be Chirac's protégé.
+A member of the Neo-Gaullist Rally for the Republic (RPR) party, he was the theoretician behind the "cohabitation government" from 1986 to 1988, explaining that if the right won the legislative election it could govern with Chirac as prime minister without Socialist Party President François Mitterrand's resignation.

-Balladur appeared as an unofficial deputy prime minister in the cabinet led by Chirac.
-He took a major part in the adoption of liberal and pro-European policies by Chirac and the RPR.
-After Chirac's defeat at the 1988 presidential election, part of the RPR held him responsible of the abandonment of Gaullist doctrine, but he kept the confidence of Chirac.
+As minister of economy and finance he implemented a liberal economic policy reminiscent of the one attributed to Ronald Reagan and Margaret Thatcher.
+He thus implemented a major privatisation programme, involving several companies that had been nationalized in 1945 and 1982, such as the Compagnie Financière de Suez, Paribas and the Société Générale.
+He also privatized TF1 and reduced the number of civil servants and state expenditure.